yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 - In 2018, Adobe acquired Magento
 - Magento Commerce was renamed to Adobe Commerce
 - Adobe Commerce integrated into Adobe Experience Cloud
-- The Magento Open Source roadmap stalled
+- The Magento Open Source roadmap stalled ...

 ---
 # Magento and Magento Association
 - Announced in 2018 to become bridge between community & Adobe
 - Setup by Smithbucklin
-- Initiative: Organize Meet Magento
+- Initiative of re-organizing Meet Magento
-- Initiative: Magento Open Source Task Force
+- Initiative of Magento Open Source Task Force

 ---
 {state: main middle}
 # Magento is now Adobe Commerce

+---
+#

 ---